-Gas prices (up 7 cents a gallon versus 2013) didn't alter the rankings significantly and once again, this year the hybrid version of the Ford Fusion ranked as more affordable than its non-hybrid counterpart.
+Gas prices (up 7 cents a gallon versus 2013) didn't alter the rankings significantly, and once again, the hybrid version of the Ford Fusion ranked as more affordable than its non-hybrid counterpart.

 Here are other findings from our latest analysis:

 - Volkswagen's diesel-powered Passat TDI ranked higher than its thirstier gas-powered version ... by just $200.